MicrosoftDocs/customer-insights/ci-docs/data/tables-filters.md

    :::image type="content" source="media/tables-source-tab.png" alt-text="Screenshot of the Source tab on the Tables page.":::

 1. Select the **Source** tab.
-1. Selec the row filter link for any table and set the filters.
+1. Select the row filter link for any table and set the filters.
 The type of data determines the filter options.

    :::image type="content" source="media/tables-filter-rows.png" alt-text="Screenshot of the Filter rows dialog box.":::